Brandon-Baker11/Configuring-Active-Directory/Active-Directory-Labs/WSUS.md

 <img width="1063" height="889" alt="Screenshot from 2025-08-22 15-52-29" src="https://github.com/user-attachments/assets/8c7e2c22-6be1-4264-82f4-0007e96e2ad7" />

-Then click **Next** until you arrive ate the **Content** section of the wizard.
+Then click **Next** until you arrive at the **Content** section of the wizard.
 Here, the wizard is asking for a location to store the updates that will be downloaded from Microsoft Update.
 Provide a valid local path.
 I have a secondary drive with a folder labeled **WSUS**.
 This is the location where I will store updates.
 Click **Next**
 <img width="1063" height="889" alt="Screenshot from 2025-08-22 16-01-48" src="https://github.com/user-attachments/assets/23f7ab87-4d78-462b-8287-3cd37f4545c8" />